DakobedBard/dsi-spark/pair.md

 ### 1. Validate your AWS CLI configuration

 This exercise requires Spark 2 to be installed on your computer.
-If you have not yet installed Spark 2, refer to the [install_spark miniquiz](https://github.com/zipfian/miniquizzes/blob/master/install_spark.md) for instructions.
+If you have not yet installed Spark 2, refer to the [installation guidelines](https://github.com/zipfian/spark-install) for instructions.

 At your computer's bash terminal, run `aws s3 ls sparkdatasets` to confirm that you have `awscli` installed and configured correctly on your computer.
 You should see a listing of the contents of the `sparkdatasets` bucket: